VictorColomb/conways-game-of-life/doxygen/additional_features.md

 ## Options parser

-The `app-naive-conway` application features a standard options parser. \n It is developped in naive_optionsparser.h and naive_optionsparser.c and used in app-naive-conway.c.
+The `app-naive-conway` and `app-list-conway` application features a standard options parser. \n It is developped in naive_optionsparser.h / list_optionsparser.h and naive_optionsparser.c / list_optionsparser.c and used in app-naive-conway.c / app-list-conway.c.

 The implemented options are: